 </nav>

-You will find that each<a>Label has extra line breaks at both ends, evennav[en]The tag also contains additional blank lines.
-Although modern browsers usually ignore the impact of these extra HTML whitespace characters on page layout, in some cases, these blanks may:
+You will find each<a>Labels have extra line breaks, evennavThe tag also contains additional blank lines.
+Although modern browsers usually ignore the effect of these extra HTML whitespace characters on page layout, in some cases, these blanks may:

-2. Impacting debugging experience:When checking page elements or debugging CSS, redundant blank lines can make the HTML source code appear cluttered and reduce readability.
+2. Affects debugging experience:When checking page elements or debugging CSS, redundant blank lines make the HTML source code look cluttered and reduce readability.

-3. Destroy specific layout:For some CSS layouts that require precise control of whitespace (such as in flex layouts or grid layouts, the spaces between elements may be interpreted as text nodes), excessive whitespace may lead to unexpected layout issues.
+3. Destroying a specific layout:For some CSS layouts that require precise control of whitespace (such as in flex or grid layouts, the spaces between elements may be parsed as text nodes), excessive whitespace can lead to unexpected layout issues.

-4. Affect non-HTML output:If you use a template to generate XML, JSON, or plain text files, these additional whitespace characters may directly破坏 data structure or file format.
+4. Affects non-HTML output:If you use a template to generate XML, JSON, or plain text files, these additional whitespace characters may directly破坏 data structure or file format.

 Solution:{%-and-%}of precise control

-To solve the above problem, the Anqi CMS template engine introduces the following{%-and-%}These special tags have very direct functions:
+To solve the above problem, the Anqi CMS template engine introduced{%-and-%}these two special tags.
+Their function is very direct:

-• {%-:This tag will remove itspreviousAll adjacent whitespace characters (including newline and space).
+• {%-:this tag will remove itsfrontAll adjacent whitespace characters (including newline and space).

-• -%}:This tag will remove itsNextAll adjacent whitespace characters (including newline and space).
+• -%}:this tag will remove itsAfterAll adjacent whitespace characters (including newline and space).

-You can use them individually or in combination to achieve precise control over whitespace characters.
+You can use them individually or combine them to achieve precise control over whitespace characters.

-Let us return to the example of the navigation menu above and see how to optimize it:
+Let's go back to the navigation menu example above and see how we can optimize it:

 <nav>